 This is where a good letting agent can help.
 They’ll be able to advise you on a range of issues impacting the market and warn you of any changes on the horizon (such as new mandatory electrical safety checks, coming in on July 1).
 They’ll also have a range of contacts they can draw on (for example a good mortgage broker who can help you take advantage of some of the great deals out there) to save you thousands on your buy to let mortgages.

 Finally, most of us have tried our hand at DIY.
 You just need to look at the crowds flocking to the likes of B & Q when they reopened to see how popular it is.
 But when it comes to being a serious landlord, the DIY approach can be risky.
 So, tread carefully and wherever possible, employ a good, experienced, and trusted lettings agent.

 At Athelstans, we combine an understanding of the rules and regulations around letting a property, with the people skills to make managing your property as stress-free as possible.

-If you’d like advice about the lettings market in Launceston, please get in touch.
+If you’d like advice about the lettings market, please get in touch.

 Thanks for reading.